-The user's login user name and password, as well as such personal information items as e-mail address, are stored in the machine's Address Book.
+The user's login user name and password are stored in the machine's Address Book.
 The personal information can be obtained from the Windows domain controller (Windows authentication), LDAP Server (LDAP authentication), or Integration Server (Integration Server authentication) connected to the machine via the network.
 The "Integration Server" is the computer on which Authentication Manager is installed.